apernet/hysteria-website/docs/docs/advanced/Performance.md

 - Flow control receive window sizes
 - Process priority

-> It's worth noting that QUIC, being a much newer and more complex protocol running in userspace, will inherently require more processing power than the mature, highly optimized kernel-level implementation of TCP.
-If you want to achieve high transfer speeds, you should not host your server on low-power hardware such as a Raspberry Pi or an extremely low-cost, CPU-throttled VPS.
+> QUIC, being a much newer and more complex protocol running in userspace, will inherently require more processing power than the mature, highly optimized kernel-level implementation of TCP.
+High transfer speeds depend on enough CPU headroom, memory bandwidth, and network I/O capacity.
+Very low-power devices and extremely low-cost, CPU-throttled VPS plans can become bottlenecks.

 While the first two are beyond the scope of this documentation, the last three can be optimized to improve performance.